TanGentleman/TanTan/README.md

 I have to decide whether I want this to be a program that lets you feel like a developer, changing the names around and having fun adding new functionality, or if I want to have established presets that just make it seem like something neat that someone made.
 I'm now leaning towards prioritizing making it accessible and not clunky to type in terminal each session.
 Built-in shortcuts app integration and the like, perhaps.

 # Getting this onto your computer (MacOS only):
-1. Go the the github page > Code > Download Zip
+1. Go the the main github page @ github.com/TanGentleman/TanTan > Code > Download Zip
-2. Download TanTan-Main
+2. Download TanTan-Main (Should be in ~/Downloads)
-3. Rename to TanTan and move to the home directory on your computer.
+3. Rename to TanTan and move the folder to the Desktop on your computer.
 4. This location is the filepath variable in config.py
-5. Move chat.py to your home directory instead
+5. Move chat.py to your home directory instead, and ensure the filepath matches in chat.py and config.py
+    - If you wish the install the repository anywhere else, just be sure to change it in these two files and you should be all good

 Getting the Chatbot up and running from scratch (still in development):
 Note that steps 1 and 2 require following the error message(s) and running the appropriate commands (like chmod for file permissions)